3moz/dreamteam/README.md

 -ability for user to create a comparison using drop downs instead of typing a sql query

--ability to search all tables, not just two
+-ability to search all tables, not just teams

 -data visualizations